 For the rest of the country, red beans and rice is a New Orleans thing.
 But in New Orleans, it’s more than just a simple meal, it’s a Monday tradition.
 This red beans and rice recipe is by far my favorite version.
-It’s creamy, smoky, it has some heat, and it means more to me than just a no-frills comforting meal.
-This is how I prepare my Monday Red Beans and Rice.
+It’s creamy and smoky, and has some heat—it’s more than comfort food to me.
+It’s a reminder of something bigger, something shared.
+Let me show you how I make my Monday Red Beans and Rice.

 Why do you eat red beans and rice on a Monday?